-LM-12.4.30 Assets assigned a 100 percent RSF factor comprise:

-- (a) All assets that are encumbered for a period of 1 year or more; - (b) NSFR derivative assets, as calculated according to LM-12.4.21 and LM-12.4.22, and NSFR derivative liabilities, as calculated according to LM-12.4.3 and LM-12.4.4, if NSFR derivative assets are greater than NSFR derivative liabilities; - (c) All other assets not included in the above categories, including nonperforming loans (net of specific provisions), loans and deposits with financial institutions with a residual maturity of 1 year or more, nonexchange-traded equities, fixed assets, items deducted from regulatory capital, insurance assets and defaulted securities; and - (d) 20 percent of derivative liabilities (i.e. negative replacement cost amounts), as calculated according to LM-12.4.3 (before deducting variation margin posted).
+- LM-12.4.30 Assets assigned a 100 percent RSF factor comprise: (a) All assets that are encumbered for a period of 1 year or more; - (b) NSFR Shari'a-compliant hedging contract assets, as calculated according to LM-12.4.21 and LM-12.4.22, and NSFR Shari'acompliant hedging contract liabilities, as calculated according to LM-12.4.3 and LM-12.4.4, if NSFR Shari'a-compliant hedging contract assets are greater than NSFR Shari'a-compliant hedging contract liabilities;17 - (c) All other assets not included in the above categories, including nonperforming financing (net of specific provisions), financing and deposits with financial institutions with a residual maturity of 1 year or more, non-exchange-traded equities, fixed assets, items deducted from regulatory capital, insurance assets and defaulted securities; and - (d) 20 percent of Shari'a-compliant hedging contract liabilities (i.e. negative replacement cost amounts), as calculated according to LM-12.4.3 (before deducting variation margin posted).
 The CBB has the discretion to lower the value of this factor, with a floor of 5%. - LM-12.4.31 Table 2 summarizes the specific types of assets to be assigned to each asset category and their associated RSF factor.

-$^{17}$ RSF = 100% x MAX ((NSFR derivative assets - NSFR derivative liabilities), 0).
+17 RSF = 100% x MAX ((NSFR Shari'a-compliant hedging contract assets - NSFR Shari'a-compliant hedging contract liabilities), 0).